apache/flink/docs/dev/table/common.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section

 // Person is a POJO with fields "name" and "age"